 The AIDS epidemic raged around me like a wildfire in the late '80s and early '90s while I trained in medicine in San Francisco.
 During that storm, I began working with people with HIV.
 In 1995, ready to start a primary medical practice, I landed at a community clinic in Berkeley, California,...

-I remember driving to Chicago on my first day as a Midwest AETC Practice Transformation (PT) Coach filled with both excitement and apprehension to participate in a 3-day intensive training titled Building Blocks of High Performing Primary Care.
-While the concepts of PT were familiar to me after...
+I remember driving to Chicago on my first day as a Midwest AETC Practice Transformation (PT) Coach.
+I was filled with both excitement and apprehension to participate in a intensive training titled Building Blocks of High Performing Primary Care.
+While the concepts of PT were familiar to me...